Last updated on October 27th, 2019.

 Put that leftover Thanksgiving turkey to good use and make these Leftover Turkey Quesadillas with Black Beans.
-Your taste buds and your family will thank you.
+Because no one wants to cook anything complicated the day after Thanksgiving!

 If you’re like most people, you make wayyyy too much turkey for your guests.
-This is because there is so much other good food (see above-mentioned side dishes!) and no one has room for turkey.
-Turkey is great, but not when you can stuff your face with sweet potato casseroles and pies.
+This is because there is so much other good food at the Thanksgiving table and no one has room for turkey.

-There are a lot of creative leftover turkey recipes, such as making paninis with turkey and cranberry sauce, or putting turkey into a soup or a chili.
+There are a lot of creative leftover turkey recipes, such as making sandwiches and paninis with turkey and cranberry sauce, or putting turkey into a soup or a chili.

 And while all that sounds good, who wants to actually spend time cooking the day after Thanksgiving??
 Didn’t we just do that all day yesterday?

-So this Turkey Quesadilla recipe is the perfect solution to all your after-Thanksgiving turkey woes.
+So this Turkey Quesadilla recipe is the perfect solution to all leftover turkey recipes problems.

 How to make Leftover Turkey Quesadillas with Black Beans:

 It really couldn’t be simpler.
-It’s a 4-ingredient recipe that involves only turkey, black beans, cheese, and tortillas.
+Turkey quesadillas are a 4-ingredient recipe that involves only turkey, black beans, cheese, and tortillas.
+A few tips:

 What to serve with these Turkey Black Bean Quesadillas: